Travel Coordinator Jobs in USA with Visa Sponsorship

 Can a Travel Coordinator role qualify for H-1B sponsorship?

 Yes, but it depends on how the position is structured.
-H-1B eligibility requires the role to qualify as a specialty occupation, meaning it must normally require a bachelor's degree in a specific field.
+H-1B visa eligibility requires the role to qualify as a specialty occupation, meaning it must normally require a bachelor's degree in a specific field.
 Travel Coordinator positions at large corporations, universities, or global organizations are more likely to meet this standard than generalist agency roles.
 Employers need to document that the position genuinely requires specialized, degree-level knowledge.

 What degree do I need for a sponsored Travel Coordinator job?